Safe Breast Milk Storage for Breastfeeding Moms

 - Breastmilk should be kept in the refrigerator while thawing.
 Milk can also be run under some warm water for a few minutes.

-- When heating breast milk, never bring the breast milk to boiling point, as this will destroy its immune qualities.
+- When heating breast milk, never boil it, as this will destroy its immune qualities.

 - Previously thawed breast milk can be kept in the refrigerator for 24 hours.

-- After breast milk has been thawed, it should be used within a day and should never be refrozen.
+- After breast milk has been thawed, it should be used within a day and never refrozen.

 - Thawing temperature below...